Magnetme/nagios-parser-docker-api/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/magnetme/nagios-parser-docker-api.svg)]()
 [![npm](https://img.shields.io/npm/v/nagios-parser-docker.svg)]()

-You can start it as follows `docker run -v /var/cache/nagios3/:/opt/nagios -p 8080:8080 magnetme/nagios-parser-docker-api:latest`.
+You can start it as follows `docker run -v /var/cache/nagios3/:/opt/nagios -v /var/lib/nagios3/rw/:/opt/commands -p 8080:8080 magnetme/nagios-parser-docker-api:latest`.
 In this case you can just execute `http://localhost:8080` to see all of nagios' data in JSON format.